walkerlj0/Selenium_Course_Example_Code/tips/csharp/content/chapters/16-abtests.md

 ## Expected Behavior

-When you save this file and run it (e.g., `nunit3-console.exe .\ABTestOptOut.sln` from the command-line) here is what will happen:
+When you save this file and run it (e.g., `dotnet test` from the command-line) here is what will happen:

 + Open the browser
 + Opt-out of the split tests (either by cookie or appended URL)